Julius Eastman: Early career and controversy in Buffalo

+New York scenes

 Shortly thereafter, Eastman settled in New York City, where he initially straddled the divide between the conventionally bifurcated "uptown" and downtown music scenes.
 Eastman often wrote his music following what he called an "organic" principle.
 Each new section of a work contained all the information from previous sections, though sometimes "the information is taken out at a gradual and logical rate."

-The principle is most evident in his three works for four pianos, Evil Nigger, Crazy Nigger, and Gay Guerrilla, all from around 1979.
+This principle is clearest in his three works for four pianos, Evil Nigger, Crazy Nigger, and Gay Guerrilla, all from around 1979.
 The last of these appropriates Martin Luther's hymn, "A Mighty Fortress Is Our God," as a gay manifesto.
+Eastman said Northwestern University faculty regarded his "'Nigger' series" titles as derogatory, to which he replied that he "eschew[ed the] superficial or ... elegant", referring to the historical accomplishments of Black people and to the enduring effects of slavery in the United States.

 In 1976, Eastman participated in a performance of Eight Songs for a Mad King conducted by Pierre Boulez at Lincoln Center.
 He served as the first male vocalist in Meredith Monk's ensemble, as documented on her influential album Dolmen Music (1981).
-He fostered a strong kinship and collaboration with Arthur Russell, conducting nearly all of his orchestral recordings (compiled as First Thought Best Thought [Audika Records, 2006]) and participating (as organist and vocalist) in the recording of 24-24 Music (1982; released under the imprimatur of Dinosaur L), a controversial disco-influenced composition that included the underground dance hits "Go Bang!" and "In the Cornbelt"; both featured Eastman's trademark bravado.
+He fostered a strong kinship and collaboration with Arthur Russell, conducting nearly all of his orchestral recordings (compiled as First Thought Best Thought [Audika Records, 2006]) and participating (as organist and vocalist) in the recording of 24→24 Music (1982; released under the imprimatur of Dinosaur L), a controversial disco-influenced composition that included the underground dance hits "Go Bang!" and "In the Cornbelt"; both featured Eastman's trademark bravado.

 During this period, he also played in a jazz ensemble with his brother Gerry, who previously played guitar in the Count Basie Orchestra.
 He played in and conducted the Brooklyn Philharmonia's CETA Orchestra (funded by the Comprehensive Employment and Training Act under the administration of the Cultural Council Foundation).
 He also coordinated the Philharmonia's Community Concert Series in conjunction with Foss and other composers of color.
 By 1980, he was regularly touring across the United States and internationally; a recording of a performance from that year at Northwestern University was released on the posthumous compilation Unjust Malaise (2005).

 A 1981 piece for Eastman's cello ensemble, The Holy Presence of Joan d'Arc, was performed at The Kitchen in New York City.
 In 1986, the choreographer Molissa Fenley set her dance, Geologic Moments, to music of Philip Glass and two works by Eastman (an unknown work for two pianos and "One God" in which Eastman sang and played piano), which premiered at the Brooklyn Academy of Music.